Involuntarily-Retired? How Mexico Might Fit In

 You might see them more in the weeks before you leave than you did in six months before you adopted this lifestyle.
 We all want to spend more time with our friends.
 You will ask yourself, “Why can’t it always be like this!”

 The weeks before your departure is when the guy (or girl) you’ve been working-out next to for months at the gym decides it’s time to start a conversation.
-It’s when the band you’ve always wanted to see finally comes to town (ironically for me, it was Maná, a Mexican band).
+It’s when the band you’ve always wanted to see finally comes to town (ironically for me, it was Maná, a Mexican band that came to Denver).

 Of course, moving to another country, even part-time, is for the select few.
 According to H.P.
 Lovecraft, the oldest and strongest emotion of mankind is fear, and the oldest and strongest fear is fear of the unknown.

 The only solution to any kind of fear is knowledge.
-If the idea of a two-country life does intrigue you, as you do the research you can be comforted by the fact that at least a million American expats live in Mexico alone.
+If the idea of a two-country life does intrigue you, as you do the research you can be comforted by the fact that at least a million American expats (and about 500,000 Canadians) live in Mexico alone.
 Most of them are probably over 50.
 That doesn’t include all the part-timers and snowbirds.

-Their old life in the U.S. often seems just as unreal to them as expat life may seem to you now.
+Their old life seems just as unreal to them as expat life may seem to you now.

 This blog has never been about abandoning your current life completely though.